 Determination of the item’s safety function, performance requirements, component/part functional classification, and application requirements (e.g., service conditions).

-Review of the vendor’s technical data as well as industry operating experience, including feedback from previous dedication activities, NRC bulletins and information notices, supplier information letters, available industry data, and customer feedback to identify relevant technical information that may affect the suitability of the item.
+Review of the vendor’s technical data as well as industry operating experience, including feedback from previous dedication activities, Nuclear Regulatory Commission’s bulletins and information notices, supplier information letters, available industry data, and customer feedback to identify relevant technical information that may affect the suitability of the item.

-Performance of a Failure Modes and Effects Analyses (FMEA), if necessary to identify the credible failure mechanisms of the item in the specific application under consideration.
+Performance of a Failure Modes and Effects Analyses (FMEA), if necessary, to identify the credible failure mechanisms of the item in the specific application under consideration.

 The identification of the item’s critical characteristics based on the information developed above that will assure the suitability of all parts, materials, and services for their intended safety-related applications.
 Factors that should be considered include: